 - Affordable Rented Housing typically at up to 80% of open market rent - Social Rented Housing typically 45 to 55% of open market rent - Shared Ownership Where the premises are owned by a Housing Association (25%) and a mortgage holder (75%).
 The occupier pays both rent and mortgage. - Discounted Ownership Where the property is sold at a fixed discount, making it cheaper to mortgage.
-For St Stephen in Brannel Parish the current discount is set at 20% for a one-bedroom property and 40% for a two-bedroom property - Shared Equity Where the occupier enjoys an 'equity loan' (a portion of the equity is owned by the local authority) and therefore can afford a home on the open market - Starter Homes available for qualifying first time buyers at a discount of at least 20% - Rent to Buy under the national scheme.
+For St Stephen in Brannel Parish the current discount is set at 20% for a one-bedroom property and 40% for a two-bedroom property - Shared Equity Where the occupier enjoys an 'equity loan' (a portion of the equity is owned by the local authority) and therefore can afford a home on the open market - Starter Homes available for qualifying first time buyers at a discount of at least 20% - Rent to Buy under the national scheme. - First Homes a recent government backed affordable housing product offering a discount on the purchase price of a minimum of 30% against the market value.

 CLP Policy 8 says that 'Planning obligations will be used to ensure that affordable housing is provided and (where possible) retained for eligible local households.'
-Policy 9 in connection with rural exception sites says that 'The Council will secure the first and future occupation of the affordable homes to those with a housing need and local connection to the settlement or parish in line with the Council's adopted local connection policies'.
+Policy 9 in connection with rural exception sites says that 'The Council will secure the first and future occupation of the affordable homes to those with a housing need and local connection to the settlement or Parish in line with the Council's adopted local connection policies'.